 Spanish Names for Heroin

-The Spanish language has even more names for the drug, including:
+The Spanish language has alternate names for heroin, including:

 - La Buena.

-Please keep in mind that this is not an exhaustive list because the names of heroin differ by country and geographical region.
-Of course, these slang terms change frequently — drug users and dealers must constantly come up with new street names in efforts to thwart the authorities.
+This is not an exhaustive list, however, since the names of heroin differ by country and geographical region.
+Of course, these slang terms change frequently — drug users and dealers come up with new street names in efforts to thwart the authorities.

 Common Names for Heroin Mixed with Other Drugs

-Heroin can be combined with a number of other drugs, including marijuana, LSD, cocaine, crack, cold medicine, Ecstasy, morphine, and methamphetamines to create combinations known as “chocolate chip cookies,” “woo-woo,” “beast,” “boy-girl,” “snowball,” “cheese,” “Cotton Brothers,” “New Jack Swing,” “LBJ,” and “meth speed ball.”
+Heroin can be combined with a number of other drugs, including marijuana, crack, LSD, cold medicine, ecstasy, methamphetamines, cocaine, and morphine to create combinations known as “chocolate chip cookies,” “woo-woo,” “beast,” “boy-girl,” “snowball,” “cheese,” “Cotton Brothers,” “New Jack Swing,” “LBJ,” and “meth speed ball.”

-Below are some additional potential combinations, along with common street designations:5
+Below are some additional potential combinations, along with common street designations:2

 - Heroin and marijuana: A-bomb or atom bomb.